 Some of my creative writing is dark or irreverent.
 I’d like to think of it as darkly beautiful.
 Some of the best words often come from ripping off the filter and writing what you really want to say.

 My long-term goal is to become a full-time professional writer.
 (I’m still trying to define what that means!)
 I’ve discovered that there is nothing else I want to do as a career, so that motivates me to make this crazy dream a reality.

 I’m proud of my website.
 The content, the way it looks, and most importantly, the fact that it exists.
 The easy route would be to keep writing in the shadows and not share anything – or to not write anything at all.
 The harder, more rewarding option, is to put yourself out there and try to make a small impact on the world.
 I’d rather try and fail than not try at all.

 “Write one word at a time.
 Write often.
 Write like no one is reading.”

-Jason is 36 years old and lives in Arlington, Texas, with his wife, Jennifer, and their two cats – Cavender and Merry.
-He enjoys writing, listening to music, hockey, documentaries, and reading.
+Jason is 37 years old and lives in Arlington, Texas, with his wife, Jennifer, and their three cats – Cavender, Merry, and Milo.
+He enjoys writing, reading, listening to music, hockey, and documentaries.